kujirahand/konawiki3/README.md

 ## Git support

-You can commit and push wiki diffs to your Git repository.
+You can commit and push wiki diffs to your git repository.

 ```
 # clone your git repository in data/